wqh17101/zbar_lite/README.md

 When the background is darker than the QR Code's foreground, it's called an inverted Code.
 These types of Codes typically have a dark background such as black, navy or dark grey.
 While a few scanners can read an inverted Code, some apps are not able to scan them including us.

+### 4. Can not detect the barcode
+You can do some preprocess before decoding it.
+It is recommended for you to try the ways below:
+1. Turn it to gray
+2. Split the color channel, such as use the ```b or g or r``` channel separately
 # How to use
 ### *We provide several versions of whl right now.
 You can try to install via `pip install zbar-lite`.*